 This guide explains the process of registering information and using ILLiad interlibrary loan at NJIT to request materials not owned by NJIT libraries.

 ILLiad software is used to manage resource sharing.
-The Library uses ILLiad to process interlibrary loan and document delivery requests.
+The NJIT Library uses the ILLiad system to process interlibrary loan and document delivery requests.
 ILLiad allows current students, faculty, and staff to:

 An ILLiad account is required to submit interlibrary loan and document delivery requests.
 First-time requests will be prompted for registration information.

 2. Who may request interlibrary loan and article delivery services?